OSGeo/OSGeoLive-doc/doc/quickstart/usb_quickstart.rst

   .. image:: /images/projects/usb/usb_set_params.png
     :scale: 70 %

-Select the osgeo-live or osgeo-live-mini ISO Image that you downloaded earlier.
+Select the osgeolive or osgeolive-mini ISO Image that you downloaded earlier.

 Select the USB flash drive.
 If you have extra room you might adjust the slider to create persistent storage space on the USB drive (recommended).
 In order for this option to be available you will need an 8+ GB USB flash drive.